AaronSaikovski/pyazvalidatemoveresources/README_Old.md

 * 3.0 - Now uses modules and has limited unit testing.

 ### Description ###
+Validates a source Azure resource group and all child resources to check for moveability support into a target resource group within a target subscription.

 This script takes a Source SubscriptionID and Source ResourceGroup as parameters, analyzes the subscription/resource group. and gathers a list of resource Ids and resources that can and cannot be moved and reports accordingly.